Can You Mix Warm And Cool Colors In Decor?

 BLOCKS OF WARM COLOR

 Colors like red, orange, and yellow are all warm.
-Also neutrals like beige and tan, but not always.
+Neutrals like beige and tan are cool shades.
 I’ll explain later.

 COOL COLORS